 During apnea-related breathing episodes – which can occur throughout the night – the sleeper may make choking noises.
 People with sleep apnea are also prone to loud, disruptive snoring.
-Some studies have suggested that alcohol contributes to sleep apnea because it causes the throat muscles to relax, which in turn creates more resistance during breathing.
+Some studies suggest that alcohol contributes to sleep apnea because it causes the throat muscles to relax, which in turn creates more resistance during breathing.
 This can exacerbate OSA symptoms and lead to disruptive breathing episodes, as well as heavier snoring.
-Additionally, consuming just one serving of alcohol before bed can lead to OSA and heavy snoring even for people who have not been diagnosed with sleep apnea.
+Additionally, consuming just one serving of alcohol before bed can lead to symptoms of OSA and heavy snoring, even for people who have not been diagnosed with sleep apnea.

-The relationship between sleep apnea and alcohol has been researched somewhat extensively.
+The relationship between sleep apnea and alcohol has been researched fairly extensively.
 The general consensus based on various studies is that consuming alcohol increases the risk of sleep apnea by 25%.

-Drinking to excess will probably have a more negative impact on sleep than light or moderate alcohol consumption.
+Drinking to excess will typically have a more negative impact on sleep than light or moderate alcohol consumption.
+Research has shown that those who drink large amounts of alcohol before bed are more likely to take less time to fall asleep, but are also more likely to experience sleep disruptions and decreases in sleep quality.
 However, since the effects of alcohol are different from person to person, even small amounts of alcohol can reduce sleep quality for some people.